Oxyn4/Crack-Legacy/README.md

 ##Usage
 ---

+Run using python:

-Run using python `python crack.py`
+`python crack.py`

 You will get an error, as two positional arguments need to be specified:
   * File containing the hash